SteelCompendium/data-gen/Ancestries/Time Raider.md

 Sir John took a deep breath, his body language changed and that was enough.
 Several things then happened at once, so quickly no one would later be able to say who acted first.

 Ember's eyes flashed into a starfield.
-The time raider's chains dissolved into starspace and reappeared around Flight Captain Lyria pinning her arms to her side.
+The time [[Raider|raider]]'s chains dissolved into starspace and reappeared around Flight Captain Lyria pinning her arms to her side.
 She was giving the hawklord an excuse to sit this one out.
 Gods, John was glad she was with them.

-The time raider's right upper hand shot out, as though she'd been waiting for the void mage to do exactly what she just did, and her meson blaster leapt out of the hands of the war dog who'd chained her.
+The time [[Raider|raider]]'s right upper hand shot out, as though she'd been waiting for the void mage to do exactly what she just did, and her meson blaster leapt out of the hands of the war dog who'd chained her.
 The pistol made of glass and bronze slammed into her hand and its tip flared with prismatic light.

 From the sun's shadow cast by Taxiarch Lycaon, the [[Polder|polder]] Jackson Bootblack emerged, a rapier in each hand, and no one had seen him move from where he'd been a moment before.